TheMohanraj/ionic2-circle-text-avatar/README.md

 **How to run the example**
 ------------------
- 1. Checkout the example code
+ 1. Clone the example source
  2. Install `node.js` and `ionic cli`
  3. Run `npm install`
  4. Run `ionic serve`